Beantkaur0524/Mini_Project_Pycaret/README.md

 # Mini_Project_Pycaret
-A mini machine-learning project for Customer Churn Prediction using PyCaret.
-The project includes data preprocessing, automated model comparison, and evaluation.
-A Logistic Regression model is also applied as a simple baseline to observe its behavior on churn data.
+This mini-project focuses on predicting Customer Churn using the Telco Customer Churn dataset.
+PyCaret’s classification module is used for automated model comparison, evaluation, and visualization.
+A **Logistic Regression model** was trained and evaluated using confusion matrix and ROC-AUC metrics.

 # 🚀 Project Highlights